Structure in the speed of sound: from neutron stars to heavy-ion collisions: Constraints on the symmetry energy expansion

-Once the acausal and unstable EOS are removed, the remaining EOSs can be used to define a band of viable EOSs.
-Moreover, we can study whether there is a preference for certain values of $\left\{E_{\txt{sym,sat}},L_{\txt{sym,sat}},K_{\txt{sym,sat}}, J_{\txt{sym,sat}}\right\}$ that produce causal and stable EOSs.
+Once the acausal and unstable EOSs, as well as EOSs which do not exhibit reasonable saturation properties, are removed, the remaining EOSs can be used to define a band of viable EOSs.
+Moreover, we can study whether there is a preference for certain values of $\left\{E_{\txt{sym,sat}},L_{\txt{sym,sat}},K_{\txt{sym,sat}}, J_{\txt{sym,sat}}\right\}$ that produce physical, causal, and stable EOSs.
 A summary of our algorithm is shown in Fig.~\ref{fig:algo}, where the crucial inputs are the NS EOS and the symmetry energy expansion coefficients.
 The precise thermodynamic conversion from neutron stars to heavy-ion collisions was discussed already in Sec.~\ref{sec:EOS}, however, we briefly summarize it here.
-The neutron star energy density (the NS EOS) and the symmetry energy expansion coefficients are inputs used in Eq.~(\ref{eqn:eHIC}) (or, equivalently, Eq.~(\ref{symexpand})) to obtain the corresponding HIC energy density (the HIC EOS).
+The neutron-star energy density (the NS EOS) and the symmetry energy expansion coefficients are inputs used in Eq.~(\ref{eqn:eHIC}) (or, equivalently, Eq.~(\ref{symexpand})) to obtain the corresponding HIC energy density (the HIC EOS).
 Because we use Eq.~(\ref{long}) for $Y_{Q,\rm{QCD}}$ in Eq.\ (\ref{eqn:eHIC}) (or Eq.~(\ref{symexpand})), which tends to lead to a divergent behavior when $n_B\rightarrow 0$, we enforce a maximum value $Y_{Q,\rm{QCD}} \leq 1$.
 With the obtained $\varepsilon_{\txt{HIC}}$, we calculate $\mu_B$ using $\mu_B = d\varepsilon_{\txt{HIC}}/dn_B|_{n_Q=const}$, which then allows us to obtain the pressure from Eq.~(\ref{pressures}).
 Finally, we obtain $c^{2}_{s}$ from Eq.~(\ref{cs2eq}).